ihafkenschiel/nodejs-todo-app/README.md

    node --inspect-brk index.js
    ```
 2. Open Chrome and navigate to `chrome://inspect`.
-3. Click on **"Open dedicated DevTools for Node"**.
+3. Click on **"Open dedicated DevTools for Node"** to attach to your Node.js process.
-4. Chrome DevTools will now attach to your Node.js process, allowing you to set breakpoints, inspect variables, and walk through your code as it executes.

 ### VS Code Debugging
 To debug in Visual Studio Code:
 1. In VS Code, go to the **Run and Debug** tab (or press `Ctrl+Shift+D`).
 2. Add a launch configuration by selecting **"Add Configuration..."** and choosing **"Node.js"**.
-3. Modify your configuration as follows:
+3. Configure as follows:
    ```json
    {
      "type": "node",